Adaptive Computation Modules: Granular Conditional Computation For Efficient Inference

 \section{Analysis}

-Compared to static models, dynamic models allocate variable amounts of compute for different samples or input regions.
-In this section, we examine the distribution of computational load and show that the introduced auxiliary losses are needed.
-Furthermore, we show that static, large modules such as MLPs in transformer architectures are computationally inefficient for a majority of their input tokens.
+Dynamic models allocate variable amounts of compute for different samples or input regions.
+In this section, we provide motivation for our method, examine the distribution of computational load, and show that the introduced auxiliary losses are needed.
+In the supplementary material, we show the impact of the proposed pre-training stages and investigate the effect of changing the number of learners $N$.